iamtheblackunicorn/Buwa/README.md

 ## Note :scroll:

-- *Black Unicorn Wallpapers* :black_heart: by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn"* :unicorn:
+- *Black Unicorn Wallpapers :black_heart:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license.
+- Licensed under the MIT license.